-Athletics Ireland has several Principal Committees and one Subsidiary company called Athletics Ireland Enterprises Ltd:
+Athletics Ireland has five Principal Committees as well as a Governance Committee, Athlete Commission and Technical committee, and one Subsidiary company called Athletics Ireland Enterprises Ltd:

-Each Principle Committee has terms of Reference which set out the areas of responsibility for each Committee.
+Each Committee has terms of reference which set out the areas of responsibility for each Committee.
 The Committees are linked to the Departments included in the Staff Organisational chart.
-Each Principal Committee has its own Risk Management Policy, Budget and members are updated in relation to non-compliance.
+Each Principal Committee has its own Risk Management plan, Budget and members are updated in relation to non-compliance